particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 | PARANTGN1EA	| Particle GNSS FPC Antenna, [x1] | [Datasheet](/assets/pdfs/PARANTGN1EA.pdf) |
 | PARANTGN1TY	| Particle GNSS FPC Antenna, [x50] | [Datasheet](/assets/pdfs/PARANTGN1EA.pdf) |

-Single quantity M SoM units and developer kits include a PARANTGN1EA antenna.
-Tray quantities of the M SoM do not include antennas.
+Single quantity M-SoM units and developer kits include a PARANTGN1EA antenna.
+Tray quantities of the M-SoM do not include antennas.
 If not using the GNSS feature, the antenna can be omitted from your design.

 - GNSS features are limited on the M404 and M635 as the cellular modem cannot do cellular communication and GNSS at the same time.
 - GNSS support will be added in a future version of Device OS.